 Although not in all cases, some members seeking medical care have experienced discrimination and abuse at the hands of medical professionals who showed bias toward plural families.
 When these scenarios occur, it is quite traumatic for those experiencing them.
 These individuals often communicate their experience to friends and family, which may cause distrust for those individuals.

 Through education and productive partnerships, we believe many of the barriers between members and medical professionals can be reduced for those in need of medical attention.

 No. Members own businesses from a variety of industries and day-to-day interaction simply would not be possible.
 The DCCS instead issues guidelines and encourages business owners to conduct business in a fair and lawful manner through every facet of their activity.
 Individual owners, boards and executives have the autonomy to direct day-to-day operations for their businesses as they see fit.

 The majority of members believe the U.S. Government and the Constitution to be inspired by God.
 We pride ourselves in the contribution we bring to the neighborhoods, cities, states and this great nation that we live in!
-As an example, we fund our own private schools, saving the State of Utah over $8 Million dollars annually.
-This along with millions of dollars in additional taxes our members pay annually.
+Additionally, we fund our own private schools, saving the State of Utah over $13.1 Million dollars in FY 2020 alone, along with millions of dollars in taxes our members pay each year.